IwanTen/L5-website/docs/reference/lightness.md

 Gets the lightness value of a color.

-`lightness()` extracts the HSL lightness value from a p5.Color object, an array of color components, or a CSS color string.
+`lightness()` extracts the HSL lightness value from a color object, an array of color components, or a CSS color string.

 By default, `lightness()` returns a color's HSL lightness in the range 0 to 100.
 If the colorMode() is set to HSL, it returns the lightness value in the given range.

 ## Examples